Get to know the Sambódromo, Rio's samba catwalk

 Sambadrome during the Covid-19 pandemic

-During the Covid-19 pandemic, which made carnival parades impossible in 2021, the Sambadrome it was used as a vaccination site, demonstrating its ability to meet society's demands.
-The Sambadrome has also hosted other events, such as national and international concerts and the 2016 THElympics.
+During the Covid-19 pandemic, which made carnival parades impossible in 2021, the Sambadrome was used as a vaccination site, demonstrating its ability to meet society's demands.
+The Sambadrome has also hosted other events, such as national and international concerts and the 2016 Olympics.

 Learn more about Rio Carnival at the Carnaval Experience

-Do you want to live an immersion in the carioca carnival?
+Do you want to live an immersion in carioca carnival?
 Come take a guided tour of the greatest show on Earth!
-Here in the Carnaval Experience, Rio de Janeiro carnival tourism and culture program, you will go through several stages of the carnival, getting to know the costumes, the floats, samba dancing with the passistas, drinking caipirinha and listening to the sound of the drums that makes your heart beat faster!
-Come and fall in love with Rio's carnival!
+Here at Carnival Experience, Rio de Janeiro Carnival Tourism and Culture Program, You will go through several stages of the carnival, seeing the costumes and floats up close, dancing samba with the dancers, drinking caipirinha and listening to the sound of the drums that make your heart beat faster!
+Come and fall in love with the Rio carnival!

 Link to first text after publication.